Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Scottish Borders and are not the council.
 About us

-The Executive Committee of Scottish Borders Council met on Tuesday 14 April 2026 to discuss a range of economic development initiatives, funding landscapes, and waste management contracts.
-Key decisions included noting updates on investment programmes, employability services, and active travel initiatives, as well as agreeing to a revised approach for the Residual Waste Treatment Contract.
-The committee also debated and ultimately rejected a recommendation from the Scrutiny and Petitions Committee regarding the reallocation of paid parking funds, referring the matter to full council.
+The Executive Committee of Scottish Borders Council met on Tuesday 14 April 2026 to discuss a range of economic development initiatives, funding landscapes, and operational contracts.
+Key decisions included noting progress on investment programmes, employability services, and active travel initiatives, alongside a significant debate and subsequent referral to full council regarding the allocation of paid parking funds.
+The committee also approved the procurement approach for a new residual waste treatment contract and noted updates on the Borderlands Inclusive Growth Deal.

 Economic Development Investment Programmes Update

-The committee received an update on various economic development investment programmes across the Scottish Borders.
-These programmes, funded by UK and Scottish Governments, aim to support economic growth and community well-being.
-Projects include the Community Regeneration Programme, the Borderlands Growth Deal, and initiatives funded through the UK Shared Prosperity Fund and the Place Based Investment Programme.
-Councillor Scott Hamilton, Executive Member for Economic Development, highlighted the importance of these growth deals for the region's economy and praised the team's efforts.
-Councillor Jenny Linehan inquired about passenger numbers for bus network upgrades, and Councillor Julie Pirone asked about the communications plan for these initiatives.
-Sam Smith, Chief Officer Economic Development, confirmed that while individual programmes have communication plans, a fully joined-up plan for all initiatives could be considered.
-The River Tweed Trail was also discussed, with a member briefing scheduled for 23 April.
-The committee noted the information provided and agreed to future regular updates.
+The committee received an update on various economic development investment programmes across the Scottish Borders, funded by UK and Scottish Government initiatives.
+These programmes, including the Community Regeneration Programme, Borderlands Growth Deal projects, and the Edinburgh and South East Scotland City Region Deal, are supporting economic growth and community well-being.
+Councillor Scott Hamilton, Executive Member for Economic Development, highlighted the importance of these growth deals for the region's economy.
+Discussions touched upon the bus network upgrades, with Councillor Jenny Linehan seeking clarification on passenger numbers, and Councillor Julie Perroni raising the need for a more integrated communications plan for the various programmes.
+The River Tweed Trail project was also discussed, with a member briefing scheduled for 23 April to provide further updates.
+The committee noted the information provided and agreed to regular future updates.

 Economic Development Update - Employability